hokru/struca/README.md

 # structure analysis on the command line

-This is a **simple** tool to help compare structures and compute trajectory data on the command line.
+This is a **simple** tool to help compare structures and compute rajectory data on the command line.

 ## Getting started